-In fact, according to the World Health Organization, exclusive breastfeeding for the first six months is linked to a higher intelligence quotient (IQ) and longer-term health benefits.
+In fact, exclusive breastfeeding for the first six months is linked to a higher intelligence quotient (IQ) and longer-term health benefits.
 Even more fascinating is the influence that a mother’s milk has on her baby’s taste palate.
 Sherry adds that the flavors of food ingested by breastfeeding mothers can be transmitted through their milk.
 Interestingly, some research shows children who have experienced these flavors may be more accepting of these tastes later on in their lives.

 A Two-Way Benefit

 Moms also have much to gain from breastfeeding.
 Research has shown that it lowers the risk of breast cancer and type 2 diabetes.
 It has also been shown to reduce post-birth weight retention in mothers.

 Yet, despite these health benefits, only 36 percent of women worldwide breastfeed exclusively for up to six months.